machingclee/machingclee.github.io/static/media/358-websocket-api.6d8a7d21.md

 ---
-title: "Websocket-API from API-Gateway"
+title: "AWS Websocket-API 1: An overview from API Gateway"
 date: 2025-01-05
 id: blog0358
-tag: aws, api-gateway, websocket
+tag: aws, api-gateway, web-socket
 toc: true
-intro: "We study the integration of snapStarted lambda with API-gateway."
+intro: "We study the basic of websocket-api from api-gateway."
 ---

 <style>